Measured by the hearts comforted and the minds expanded!

 To learn more about these activities, please continue.

 Although we believe in the positive impact of AFSP in its efforts to prevent suicide, we want you to feel equally free to raise or not to raise money.
+In either event, you are very welcome.
 If you choose to collect donations, you can do this by having people sponsor your walking or by adding your own personal donation or that of friends, working associates, businesses, or corporations.
-Any money raised is put to good use as 84 cents to the dollar goes to suicide prevention through research, education & treatment programs.
-Donations for the 2013 Walk begin January 1, 2013. (for more information about donations - click here).
-Whether you are involved in walking; event activities; or raising donations, you can do this either individually or as a “group” which might consist of a family, work associates, or individuals with shared interests and concerns, etc.
+With money raised, 84 cents to the dollar goes to suicide prevention through research, education & treatment programs.
+Donations for the 2014 Walk begin January 1, 2014. (for more information about donations - click here).
+Whether you are involved in walking; event activities; or raising donations, you can do this either individually or as a “group” which might consist of a family, work associates,military commands or individuals with shared interests and concerns, etc.

 Please know, you are very welcome regardless of how you may participate.

 With this spirit, we can make a difference in preventing suicide which is a major national health problem that takes lives and with it an enormous toll on family, friends, co-workers and the entire community.